 In 2018 we will film the second episode.
 It will follow Khadim, Muzafar and Tahira across America, Canada and Australia, as they visit the resettled 'graduates' from the Cisarua Refugee Learning Centre (CRLC).

 We will also film these stuck in Indonesia where eight year olds have become twelve and the education continues.
 They already changed UNHCR policy, what will they do next?

-The refugee crisis is the biggest crisis the world is facing right now and the Cisarua Refugee Learning Centre represents an innovative approach to alleviating suffering in their communities.
+The refugee crisis is the biggest crisis the world is facing right now and the Cisarua Refugee Learning Centre proves that refugees can be a part of the solution.

 By focussing on their own capacity rather than their deficits, the refugees in Cisarua have been able to build a functioning and effective school for nearly 200 students.
 As they built the school they discovered that a community naturally formed, and that this community alleviated loneliness, boredom and anxiety, and provided a space where they could reclaim a sense of identity.

-If individuals and children go for 5 or 10 years without education it is devastating for their future prospects, wherever that is.
+If children go for 5 or 10 years without education it is devastating for their future prospects.

-We believe that refugee capacity is the first and most important resource in the current crisis and advocate for their voices to be heard in the solutions.
+We believe that refugees are the first and most important individuals in the current crisis and we advocate for their voices to be heard when building solutions.

 Aims & Objectives